Your cart is currently empty!

 Ivan Eisler, Maudsley's Child and Adolescent Eating Disorders Service, personal communication.
 2019

 Be really careful with any numbers you say aloud.
-Our children can fixate on any given target as their maximum.
-Giving a range can be just as problematic:
+Our children can fixate on a target as their maximum.
+Giving a range can be just as problematic while eating disorder thinking is strong: our children hear the top number as a limit.

 "As a HAES provider, I have moved toward setting a minimum weight rather than a weight range for my patients […] A weight range implies that there’s a weight above which they’ve gone 'too high.’"